-In a stand mixer fitted with the paddle attachment, combine the butter, flour and salt on low speed until the butter is broken into pea-sized chunks.
-Mix in the buttermilk and as much water as needed just until the dough comes together.
+In a stand mixer fitted with the paddle attachment, combine the butter, flour, sugar, and salt on low speed until the butter is broken into pea-sized chunks (some larger chunks are okay too).
+Slowly mix in the buttermilk and any additional water as needed, just until the dough comes together.

-Shape the dough into two equal disks, wrap tightly in plastic wrap, and refrigerate for at least 30 minutes.
+Shape the dough into two equal disks, wrap tightly in plastic wrap, and refrigerate for at least an hour.

 Meanwhile, in a large bowl, gently mix the fruit, sugar, nutmeg, salt and cornstarch.